tedkotz/ternary/math/README.md

     DEC(NEG(A)) = NEG(INC(A) = Gate 6
 Each gate is its own complement. which can be illustrated by combining the two descriptions of gate2 as an example.
     INC(NEG(NEG(DEC(A)))) = INC(DEC(A)) = A
+Looking more closely at what these gates actually do reveals their symmetry with the NEG Gate.
+They can all be seen as pivots about one of the three values.
+In NEG + and - rotate around an unchanging 0.
+Gate 2 has + and 0 rotating around an unchanging -.
+Finally gate 6 completes the set by having 0 and - rotate around +.

 #### Information destroying gates